muzkkir/CTFFriday/README.md

 ## Conclusion

-Overall, this CTF was unique for me because I learned about FTP, cryptography and scripting.
+Overall, this CTF was unique for me because I learned about FTP, cryptography, and scripting.
 Also, playing this was fun and I appreciate the efforts of the team.

+>

 **Thank you.**